 Diana Vreeland

-Thanks to Harper’s Bazaar editor-in-chief Carmel Snow, who noticed her wearing Chanel, Diana began her fashion legacy at the premier women’s fashion magazine, as its first fashion editor.
+Thanks to Harper’s Bazaar editor-in-chief Carmel Snow, who noticed her wearing Chanel, Diana began her fashion legacy as its first fashion editor at the premier women’s fashion magazine.
 Diana’s own mother routinely treated her with disdain because of her unassuming looks.
 Her mother used to refer to her as my little ugly duckling.
-Perhaps that treatment by her mother propelled her imagination into that of creating beauty and art beyond what the society ladies could fathom during the early years at Harper’s Bazaar.
+Perhaps that treatment by her mother propelled her imagination to create beauty and art beyond what society ladies could fathom during the early years at Harper’s Bazaar.

 Diana Vreeland, Style Genius

-During her 25-year tenure at Harper’s Bazaar, Diana forged ahead to inspire and define style as we know it today, by mixing high-end brands with the inexpensive.
-She discovered people and personalities, like Lauren Bacall, before she was an actress, she was a model.
-First appearing in 1943 on the cover of Harper’s Bazaar at the age of 17, Vreeland is credited with discovering the young beauty.
+During her 25-year tenure at Harper’s Bazaar, Diana forged ahead to inspire and define style as we know it today by mixing high-end brands with the inexpensive.
+She discovered people and personalities like Lauren Bacall.
+Before she was an actress, she was a model.
+First appearing on the cover of Harper’s Bazaar at 17 in 1943, Vreeland is credited with discovering the young beauty.

 DIana Vreeland: The Legacy Continues